Car Collector International

 McLaren Elva

-McLaren's Ultimate Series open-cockpit roadster — 804 bhp M840TR V8, MonoCell II carbon architecture, and the lightest road car McLaren has ever built, in a final run of 149.
+McLaren's Ultimate Series open-cockpit roadster — 804 bhp M840TR V8, bespoke carbon-fibre monocoque (an evolution of McLaren's Monocage architecture), and the lightest road car McLaren has ever built, in a final run of 149.

 Car Collector International Editorial

 McLaren Elva — front three-quarter view of the 149-unit Ultimate Series open-cockpit roadster in Gulf-heritage powder-blue and orange over exposed carbon, photographed inside the McLaren Technology Centre atrium in Woking.
 Dihedral doors, dual-buttress open cockpit, deployable roll-over protection, no roof and no side windows, front splitter and rear diffuser visible.
-Powered by the M840TR 4.0L twin-turbo V8 at 804 bhp / 815 PS with a 0–62 mph time of under three seconds (McLaren Automotive press release, cars.mclaren.press/ww/releases/759, 13 November 2019, fetched 7 July 2026).
+Powered by the M840TR 4.0L twin-turbo V8 at 804 bhp / 815 PS with a 0–62 mph time of under three seconds.

 Overview